How To Qualify for First-Time Home Buyer Loans and Grants: 2023

 Not saving enough money to close the loan

 Finally, many first-time buyers do not save enough for down payments, closing costs, and other expenses associated with buying a home.
-Although there are programs with low or no down payment requirements, it’s generally beneficial to have a sizable down payment to reduce your monthly repayments and the total cost of the loan.
+Although there are programs with low or no down payment requirements, it’s generally beneficial to have a sizable down payment to reduce your monthly repayments and the total upfront cost of the loan.

 FAQ: First-time home buyer loan requirements